iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

              requiredDuringSchedulingIgnoredDuringExecution:
                nodeSelectorTerms:
                - matchExpressions:
-                 - key: kubernetes.io/hostname # specific node label's key
+                 - key: kubernetes.io/hostname # Specify the key of the node label.
                    operator: In
                    values:
-                   - iomesh-worker-0 # specific node label's value
+                   - iomesh-worker-0 # Specify the values of the node label.
                    - iomesh-worker-1
     ```
     It is recommended that you only configure `values`.
 For more configurations, refer to [Pod Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).